 Holy Basil for Stress

-Used for centuries to promote a healthy stress response, Holy Basil nourishes the mind and elevates the spirit.* As a rejuvenating adaptogenic herb, Holy Basil helps restore vitality and promotes a long life.*
+Used for centuries to promote a healthy stress response, Holy Basil (Ocimum sanctum) nourishes the mind and elevates the spirit.* As a rejuvenating adaptogenic herb, Holy Basil helps restore vitality and promotes long life.
+REF#1666

-Mindful Moment: After taking Holy Basil, go for a walk, preferably in nature but anywhere will do.
-Before you begin walking, notice the sensation of your feet on the ground.
-Bring your awareness to all of the subtle sensations taking place within your body.
-Walk slowly, breathe deeply, and take time to pause and observe your surroundings.
+Mindful Moment: After taking Holy Basil, go for a walk, preferably in nature, but anywhere will do.
+Before walking, notice the sensation of your feet on the ground.
+Bring your awareness to all the subtle senses within your body.
+Walk slowly, breathe deeply, and pause and observe your surroundings.

 Passionflower for Stress

-An effective but gentle herb, Passionflower supports relaxation and a deep sense of calm.* Passionflower has been known to support a balanced mood and promote restful sleep.*
+Passionflower (Passiflora incarnata) is an effective but gentle herb that supports relaxation and a deep sense of calm.* Passionflower has been known to support a balanced mood and promote restful sleep.
+REF#1668

 Suggested Uses: Take Emotional Balance™ three times daily.
-Designed to support mental and emotional well-being, this new herbal product combines herbal extracts that have been traditionally used to help the body cope with daily stress, nourish the nervous system, calm the mind, and support a balanced mood.*
+This product is designed to support mental and emotional well-being, combines herbal extracts traditionally used to help the body cope with daily stress, nourish the nervous system, calm the mind, and support a balanced mood.*

-Mindful Moment: Before bed, write down three things that you're grateful for.
+Mindful Moment: Write down three things you're grateful for before bed.
 It could be anything from waking up to the weather to time alone.
 Instead of going through the motions, take the time to think about what brought you to this moment.
-Cultivating an attitude of gratitude has been shown to increase sleep and happiness, and reduce stress.
+Cultivating gratitude has been shown to increase sleep and happiness and reduce stress.